4 Antiretroviral drugs

 - ‘Nucs’ (nucleoside antagonists) are known as nucleoside reverse transcriptase inhibitors (NRTIs) while ‘non-nucs’ (non-nucleoside antagonists) are known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 Nucleotide antagonists such as TDF are included with ‘nucs’.
 They both act by blocking the formation of viral DNA by the reverse transcriptase enzyme.
 NRTIs bind directly to the viral DNA while NNRTIs bind to the reverse transcriptase enzyme.
 ‘PIs’ (protease inhibitors) block the protease enzyme responsible for the release of intact viruses from infected CD4 cells.
 New drugs include those that block HIV attachment to CD4 cells, and drugs that block the entry of HIV into cells (entry inhibitors).

-See Figure 4-1, which shows the multiplication of HIV.
+See Figure 4-1, which shows the life cycle of HIV.

-Figure 4-1: Sites at which antiretroviral drugs act (reverse transcription and formation of new virus particle)
+Figure 4-1: Sites at which antiretroviral drugs act (reverse transcription, integration and formation of new virus particle)

 4-5 What are common examples of ‘nucs’?